11 min read ·

 Dynamic rhythms fail when they become just another thing on the list.
 To make yours stick:

-Keep it visible.
-Use your work management system to make your rhythm explicit.
+Use your performance management software to make your rhythm explicit.
 When check-ins are scheduled, documented, and linked to ongoing work, they become part of how work gets done rather than meta-work about work.

 Frequently Asked Questions